Own-Data-Privateer/hoardy-web/README.md

 `pwebarc` is a suite of tools implementing a Private Web Archive, basically your own private [Wayback Machine](https://web.archive.org/) that can also archive POST requests, or HTTP-level [WebScrapBook](https://github.com/danny0838/webscrapbook) following "archive everything now, figure out what to do with it later" philosophy.

+Basically, [you install the browser extension, run the archiving server](#quickstart), and just browse the web while `pwebarc` (by default) archives *everything* your browser fetches from the network.
+Then, some indeterminate time later, [you refer back to your collected data](#why).

-Basically, you browse the web with this thing installed, and it archives *everything* you see [in case you will want to return to it later](#why).
-This is different from all other similarly easy to use tools that do similar things in that they require you to archive things one-by-one, while this archives *everything* by default, allowing you to disable archiving on case-by-case basis.
+This is different from all other similar tools, including the [Wayback Machine](https://web.archive.org/) itself, in that they require you to archive and replay things one-by-one.

+[There are some other alternatives to this](#alternatives), but AFAIK `pwebarc` is the simplest and easiest to use if you want to archive everything.

 # Why?